Codersfeiwfo/mvp_smartpraking/README.md

 The project consists of two parts: the backend (Flask server) and the frontend (a web page served by a simple HTTP server).
 Both parts must be running simultaneously.

 Clone the Repository or Download Files:
-(If you are already on GitHub, this step is not needed.
-Otherwise, download the ZIP archive or use git clone.)
+(If you have already downloaded the files, ensure they are extracted into a single project folder.)

 Navigate to the Project Directory:

+Open your terminal/command prompt and navigate to the directory where you cloned or extracted the project files.
+This will be the directory containing backend.py, index.html, etc.

 Bash

+cd YOUR_PROJECT_FOLDER_PATH_HERE
-cd C:\Users\user\smpark
+# Example: cd C:\Users\user\Downloads\mvp_smartpraking-main
-(Or the path to your project folder)

 Start the Backend (Flask Server):

 Open the first terminal (e.g., PowerShell or Git Bash) in the project directory and execute the following commands: